Partially Observed Discrete-Time Risk-Sensitive Mean Field Games: Proof of Theorem

 Here, the set $C(\bnu)$ characterizes the consistency of the mean-field term with the state distribution of a generic agent, and the set $B(\bnu)$ characterizes optimality of the policy for the mean-field term.
 The set-valued mapping $\Gamma: \P(\sZ \times \sA)^{T+2} \rightarrow 2^{\P(\sZ \times \sA)^{T+2}}$ is given as follows:

 Note that the fixed-point equation $\pi \in \Psi(\Lambda(\pi))$ characterizes the behaviour of the state distribution and the control law in mean-field equilibrium separately.
+To establish the existence of mean-field equilibrium via Kakutani's Fixed Point Theorem or Banach Fixed Point Theorem using this equation, one needs to put some topology on the policy space.
 However, by combining the state distribution with the control law, which gives the joint distribution of the state and the action, we can characterize via the set-valued mapping $\Gamma$ the behaviour of the state and the control law together in mean-field equilibrium.
-This will enable us to deduce the existence of a mean-field equilibrium without introducing a topology for the control laws, which is in general the solution technique in continuous time setup.
+This will enable us to deduce the existence of a mean-field equilibrium without introducing a topology for the control laws, which is in general the solution technique in continuous time setup (see \cite{HuMaCa06}).

 An element $\bnu$ is a fixed point of $\Gamma$ if $\bnu \in \Gamma(\bnu)$.
 The following proposition makes the connection between mean-field equilibria and fixed points of $\Gamma$.

 \begin{proposition} Suppose that $\Gamma$ has a fixed point $\bnu = (\nu_t)_{t = 0}^{T+1}$.
 Construct a Markov policy $\varphi = \{\varphi_t\}$ for belief-state MDP by disintegrating each $\nu_t$ as $\nu_t(dz,da) = \nu_{t,1}(dz) \varphi_t(da|z)$.
 Let $\pi^*=\pi^{\varphi}$ and $\bmu^* = (\sB(\nu_{t,1}))_{t = 0}^{T+1}$.
 Then the pair $(\pi^{*},\bmu^*)$ is a mean-field equilibrium. \end{proposition}